tchan2/packet-gpu/README.md

 ## Clone the Repository
-Clone this repository to have all the necessary files needed to easily deploy a server with GPU support.
+Clone this repository on your machine to have all the necessary files needed to easily deploy a server with GPU support.

 This can be done by entering the following:
 ```